-For additional information on undergraduate research opportunities at Penn State Schuylkill, contact Dr. Stephen Couch, Director of Academic Affairs, firstname.lastname@example.org
+For additional information on undergraduate research opportunities at Penn State Schuylkill, contact Dr. Stephen Couch, director of Academic Affairs, at email@example.com

-Dr. Darcy Medica, Associate Professor of Biology has involved student assistants in a number of research projects designed to examine the transmission of parasites that cause disease.
+Dr. Darcy Medica, associate professor of biology has involved student assistants in a number of research projects designed to examine the transmission of parasites that cause disease.
 Students have previously been involved in a study conducted in collaboration with Hawk Mountain Sanctuary to determine the incidence of West Nile virus in American kestrels.
 Current research projects include examining the transmission of the infective stages (sporozoites) of malaria by infected mosquitoes and developing alternative methods for controlling mosquito larvae in an effort to reduce transmission of mosquito-borne diseases.Dr.
-Elinor Madigan, Assistant Professor of Information Sciences and Technology routinely involves students in her research and community projects.
-Some of the projects are with Schuylkill County Emergency Management.
-They developed an online Emergency Operations Plan and are working on online training.
-One current project is investigating the viability of cloud computing at the campus.
-Another current study is examining the connection between one's personality and the choice of Information Technology as a career.
+Elinor Madigan, assistant professor of information sciences and technology, routinely involves students in her research and community projects.
+Some of the projects are with Schuylkill County Emergency Management, including developing an online Emergency Operations Plan and working on online training.
+Current projects include investigating the viability of cloud computing at the campus and examining the connection between one's personality and the choice of Information Technology as a career.